 The warning process, as noted in the body of the paper, may be analyzed in terms of its three stages of (1) forecast, (2) alert, and (3) confirmation.
-The data from the Colorado floods suggests the need for better equipment and more adequate staff to work in the area of detection, measurement, collation, evaluation and transmission.
-The method and content of alert is also shown to be of importance.
-The stage that was continually found to be of critical importance in the towns studied was that of confirmation.
+The data from the Colorado floods suggests the need for better equipment and more adequate staff to work in the area of detection, measurement, collation, evaluation, and transmission.
+The method and content of alert is also shown to be of importance The stage that was continually found to be of critical importance in the towns studied was that of confirmation.
 This area is structural as well as procedural, but it is discussed in this section partly for convenience and because of the desire to set it apart.

 Confirmation is attested to be an essential stage by any number of studies on warning.
 When people have been alerted that a disaster is happening they need to have it confirmed to them that it really is happening.
 There are a number of requirements for successful confirmation.
-The warning message -- should be (1) available via many channels, (2) immediate, (3) consistent, and (4) "official."
+The warning message -- i.e., the information received by a population in the process of confirmation -- should be (1) available via many channels, (2) immediate, (3) consistent, and (4) "official."